jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 Chapter 2 The State of Cybercrime
 Problem
 Actionable steps
-Insecure configuration of identity platformMisconfigurations and exposure of identity platforms and their components are common vectors for attackers to gain unauthorized high\-privilege access.
+Insecure configuration of identity platform

+Misconfigurations and exposure of identity platforms and their components are common vectors for attackers to gain unauthorized high\-privilege access.
 Adhere to security configuration baselines and best practices when deploying and maintaining identity systems, such as Active Directory (AD) and Azure AD infrastructure.
 Enforce access restrictions by implementing segregation of privileges and least privilege access and utilize privileged access workstations (PAWs) to manage identity systems.
-Insufficient privilege access and lateral movement controlsAdministrators have excessive permissions across the digital environment and often expose administrative credentials on workstations subject to internet and productivity risks.
+Insufficient privilege access and lateral movement controls

+Administrators have excessive permissions across the digital environment and often expose administrative credentials on workstations subject to internet and productivity risks.
 To enhance resilience and limit the scope of an attack, secure and restrict administrative access.
 Utilize Privileged Access Management controls, such as just\-in\-time access and just\-enough administration.
 Avoid synchronizing on\-premises administrative accounts with the cloud and vice versa.
-Low maturity security operationsMost impacted organizations used traditional threat detection tools and did not have relevant insights for timely response and remediation.
+Low maturity security operations

+Most impacted organizations used traditional threat detection tools and did not have relevant insights for timely response and remediation.
 A comprehensive threat detection strategy requires investments in extended detection and response (XDR) and modern cloud native tools employing machine learning to separate noise from signals.
 Modernize security operations tools by incorporating XDR that can provide deep security insights across the digital landscape.
-Limited adoption of modern security frameworksIdentity is now the security perimeter, granting access to various digital services and computing environments.
+Limited adoption of modern security frameworks

+Identity is now the security perimeter, granting access to various digital services and computing environments.
 By integrating Zero Trust principles, application security, and other modern cyber frameworks, organizations can proactively manage risks that may be difficult to anticipate.
 Zero Trust frameworks enforce concepts of least privilege, explicit verification of all access, and always assume compromise.
 Organizations should also implement security controls and practices in DevOps and application lifecycle processes for higher assurance levels in their business systems.
-No multifactor authentication (MFA) or lack of modern MFA mechanisms Todays attackers do not break in; they log in.
+No multifactor authentication (MFA) or lack of modern MFA mechanisms Today’s attackers do not break in; they log in.
 MFA is a critical and fundamental user access control that all organizations should enable.
 Coupled with conditional access and modern MFA mechanisms, MFA can be invaluable in fighting cyber threats.
-Lack of information protection controlOrganizations struggle to implement comprehensive information protection controls that cover all data locations, remain effective throughout the information lifecycle, and align with the criticality of business data.
+Lack of information protection control

+Organizations struggle to implement comprehensive information protection controls that cover all data locations, remain effective throughout the information lifecycle, and align with the criticality of business data.
 Identify your critical business data and where it is located.
 Review information lifecycle processes and enforce data protection while ensuring business continuity.
 Additional information
-Windows LAPS overview \| Microsoft Learn45
+Windows LAPS overview \| Microsoft Learn

+45
  Microsoft Digital Defense Report 2023
 Chapter 3
 Nation State Threats